Posted on October 21st, 2019

 An association between pulmonary tuberculosis and asbestosis has been set up by virtue of pulmonary tuberculosis being diagnosed along with asbestos in nearly 3.8%-36% of the cases.
 According to the CDC, about 9,025 cases of tuberculosis were reported in the United States in 2018.

 Tuberculosis is also the 7th leading cause of death worldwide.
 In people with a history of asbestos exposure, delays in diagnosis or even misdiagnosis are common because most lung diseases caused by asbestos fibers mimic clinical as well as radiological features of tuberculosis.
-Therefore, it is to be noted that asbestos-exposed individuals with a diagnosis of tuberculosis are eligible to claim financial compensation from asbestos trust funds if a chest X-ray reveals asbestos fibers found embedded in their lungs.
+Still, it is important to know that if you have tuberculosis, you are not eligible to file a claim for asbestos exposure, as the disease does not have a strong association with asbestos exposure.

 There are various reasons why mesothelioma is often misdiagnosed as tuberculosis.
 The reasons include the fact that both these conditions: